sdbhide/Defective-Product-Detection/README.md

 # Defective-Product-Detection
 Defective Product Detection Using User Reviews from Amazon

 In this project, we analyzed Amazon verified reviews to develop a system for detecting potentially defective products.
-We focused on two product categories — Musical Instruments and Appliances, which were selected for their higher likelihood of quality issues.
+We focused on two product categories: Musical Instruments and Appliances, which were selected for their higher likelihood of quality issues.
 By processing a large volume of review text with PySpark, we aimed to build a scalable and efficient workflow that could identify defective products early, helping both consumers and vendors improve product satisfaction and quality control.

 ## Main Objectives:
 Our main objective was to create a scalable method to identify potentially defective products through textual review analysis.
 We focused on cleaning and preparing the data for analysis, developing a cosine similarity scoring approach to flag reviews indicating defects, and evaluating product-level patterns across two distinct product categories.
 Using Spark allowed us to efficiently manage large-scale processing and set a foundation for potential expansion to other categories.